BSBussell/BeesBackdrops/README.md

 ### Prerequisites

-- A modern web browser that supports JavaScript ES6 modules.
+- A modern web browser that supports JavaScript ES6 modules or OBS!

 ### Setup